Skip to main content

 1 row in set (0.15 sec)

-2. Restore from Snapshot
+2. Restore from a Snapshot

-Option 1: Restore Snapshot to Current Database
+Option 1: Restore a Snapshot to the Current Database

-The following SQL statement restores the snapshot labeled restore_label1 with the timestamp 2022-04-08-15-52-29 from the Repository named example_repo to the current database.
+Restore the snapshot with Label restore_label1 and timestamp 2022-04-08-15-52-29 from the Repository named example_repo to the current database:

 RESTORE SNAPSHOT `restore_label1`